RedisTimeSeries/RedisTimeSeries/docs/commands/ts.add.md

 #### Notes

 - You can use this command to add data to a nonexisting time series in a single command.
-  This is why `RETENTION` and `LABELS` are optional arguments.
+  This is why `RETENTION`, `ENCODING`, `CHUNK_SIZE`, `ON_DUPLICATE`, and `LABELS` are optional arguments.
-- When specified and the key doesn't exist, RedisTimeSeries will create the key with the specified `RETENTION` and/or `LABELS`.
+- When specified and the key doesn't exist, a new time series will be created.
   Setting `RETENTION` and `LABELS` introduces additional time complexity.
-- Updating a sample in a trimmed window will update down-sampling aggregation based on the existing data.
+- If _timestamp_ is older than the retention period (compared to maximal existing timestamp) - the sample will not be appended.
+- When adding a sample to a time series for which compaction rules are defined:
+  - If all the original samples for an affected aggregated time bucket are available - the compacted value will be recalculated based on the reported sample and the original samples.
+  - If only part of the original samples for an affected aggregated time bucket are available (due to trimming caused in accordance with the time series RETENTION policy) - the compacted value will be recalculated based on the reported sample and the available original samples.
+  - If the original samples for an affected aggregated time bucket are not available (due to trimming caused in accordance with the time series RETENTION policy) - the compacted value bucket will not be updated.